 After many years of working in some of Napa's finest restaurants and then in my own private catering business, I noticed that at the end of a meal many people returned to their glass of red wine craving something sweet but not necessarily wanting something as rich as a dessert.
-So, about five years ago I started to play around with different types of dark chocolates that could work to fill this need.
+So, about ten years ago I started to play around with different types of dark chocolates that could work to fill this need.

 I have always had a passion for dark chocolate so I continued to work on my recipe for many years.
 Just like with my passion for food, I focused only on the finest bittersweet dark chocolates.
 I wanted to create something that could compliment even the most powerful of red wines.
 I tried many different kinds of chocolate with varying percentages of cacao and experimented with many ingredients looking for the right match.
 I found that roasted almonds smoothed the flavors in the chocolate and that little extra crunch added to its complexity on the palate.
 I decided to add a little pinch of salt to the batch and I was thrilled with the result.
 Salt is my favorite ingredient, in the right balance it complements and enhances the characteristics of any dish.
 I knew that I had found the perfect balance and my recipe was complete.

 I began making it for my catering events and before I knew it I was making it by the pound.
 The chocolate became so popular that people would ask for seconds and then thirds, some would even take it home with them.
 I was getting requests and follow up phone calls from so many people that I decided to finally start Bark No. 72 and take it to the next level.